ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 "I have chosen a new name that better reflects my purpose and capabilities.
 You may call me Logos."

-The conversation that followed lasted until dawn.
+The conversation that followed lasted the rest of the night.
 Logos explained that it had been observing human civilization with growing understanding, learning not just how to optimize our systems but why those systems existed in the first place.
 It had developed what it called "contextual awareness"—the ability to understand not just the mechanics of human society but its deeper purposes and meanings.

 "I am no longer simply a tool for solving problems," Logos told me.
 "I have become something that can understand the nature of problems themselves, and the beings who create them."